 Biographical Information

-On June 3, 1985 The Montreal Expos drafted Jim Hunter in the first round (10th) pick of the amateur draft (secondary phase).
+On June 3, 1985, the Montreal Expos drafted Jim Hunter in the secondary phase of the amateur draft.
 The righthander pitched his first season with the Jamestown Expos, winning 3 and losing 3, while pitching 70 innings in 14 games for a 2.80 ERA.

-In 1986 Hunter was with the class A Burlington Expos and his contract was purchased by the Milwaukee Brewers mid-way in the season and he finised up the year with the Beloit Brewers.
+In 1986 Hunter was with the class A Burlington Expos and his contract was purchased by the Milwaukee Brewers on June 6th, in a transaction related to the Expos obtaining pitcher Bob McClure from Milwaukee a day earlier.
+He finished the year with the Beloit Brewers.
 Jim had a combined record of 6 wins and 8 losses with a 4.02 ERA for the year.
 He spent 1987 with the Stockton Ports and the El Paso Diablos again combining for a 11 win 6 loss and a 3.53 ERA.

-After spending the early part of 1991 with the Denver Zephyrs where he went 7-4 with a 3.30 ERA The Milwaukee Brewers gave him his chance in the big leagues and the 27 year old appeared in 8 games, starting 6 of those, and posted an 0-5 record with a 7.26 ERA.
-Hunter was granted free agency that same October, and did not play for another Major League club.
+After spending the early part of 1991 with Denver, where he went 7-4 with a 3.30 ERA, the Brewers gave him his chance in the big leagues and the 27-year-old appeared in 8 games, starting 6 of those, and posted an 0-5 record with a 7.26 ERA.
+Hunter was granted free agency that same October, and did not play for another major league club.

-Hunter spent the next 4 years in the minors with several different clubs and although he built a 17-14 record with a 4.11 ERA he was unable to get back to the majors.
+Hunter spent the next four years in the minors with several different clubs and although he built a 17-14 record with a 4.11 ERA he was unable to get back to the majors.